scottPlusPlus/zenlog/README.md

 # zenlog
-Simple logging fascade for Haxe
+Minimal logging fascade for Haxe

 Takes the interface from https://github.com/dionjwa/logshim, but implements as a facade.